ojaha065/simplePHPLoginSystem/README.md

 2. User who has these two cookies arrives to the login page.
 If the token in the users cookie matches the token in the database the user is automatically logged in.
 3. The token is invalidated if user manually logs out or 30 days has passed.
 #### What are the risks?
 The main problem is that if "the bad guy" is somehow able to get access to the user's token they can easily forge a cookie and log in as that user.
+There are two ways for the bad guy to get access to user's token: By somehow (e.g. SQL injection) getting it from the database or by stealing the cookie and/or it's value from the user.
 #### What I'm doing to mimimize these risks?
 * No token is created if user does not check the checkbox.
-* Tokens are invalidated during logout.
+* Tokens are invalidated if user manually logs out.
 * If HTTPS is used, secure flag is set to the cookies.
+* All tokens can be easily invalidated by the admin.
 * Updates coming soon...

 ### Dates and/or times are wrong!